Intersection theory on non-archimedean analytic spaces: Preliminary

-As in the theory of schemes, we can define Zariski image of a morphism of analytic spaces, which has a natural structure of analytic spaces.
+As in the theory of schemes, we can define the Zariski image of a morphism of analytic spaces, which has a natural structure of analytic space.
 We follow the idea in \cite[Subsection~29.6]{stacks-project}.